sourcegraph/scip-java/CONTRIBUTING.md

 [these instructions](https://github.com/HPI-Information-Systems/Metanome/wiki/Installing-the-google-styleguide-settings-in-intellij-and-eclipse)
 here to configure the Google Java formatter.

-Finally, run "File > Project From Existing Sources" to import the Gradle build into IntelliJ.
-Select the "Gradle" option if it asks you to choose a build model.
+Finally, run "File > Project From Existing Sources" to import the Maven build into IntelliJ.
+Select the "Maven" option if it asks you to choose a build model.

-It's best to run tests from Gradle, not from the IntelliJ UI.
+It's best to run tests from Maven, not from the IntelliJ UI.

 ## Tests are written in Java with JUnit 5

-The Java tests use [JUnit 5](https://junit.org/junit5/) through Gradle's JUnit Platform support.
+The Java tests use [JUnit 5](https://junit.org/junit5/) through Maven Surefire's Platform support.
 The snapshot suite is a JUnit `@TestFactory` that emits one dynamic test per generated document, comparing it against the committed goldens under `scip-snapshots/expected`.
 Build-tool tests (`scip-java/src/test`) are